 Banding arrangements for children with SEND

-You can download the banding arrangement documents from the SEND resources page on the SEND Surrey website.
+You can download the banding arrangement documents from the SEND resources for professionals page on the Surrey Local Offer website.

 The Banding arrangements for early years guidance will help you decide what level of support a child with SEND might need.
 It also gives you links to guidance and proformas.
-For more information, talk to your early years improvement advisor or home-based childcare advisor.
-If you're a special educational needs coordinator (SENCO) you can also go to our SENCO forums (book through the early years practitioner training directory).
+For more information, talk to your SEND Advisor.

-For older children with SEND, refer to the Banding arrangements for school aged pupils (5-16) guidance.
+For older children with SEND, refer to the Banding arrangements for school aged pupils (5 to 16) guidance.
 It's aimed at schools and special provision but you may find it useful.
-If in doubt, speak to your playwork advisor or home-based childcare advisor.
+If in doubt, speak to your SEND Advisor.

 SEND Support Notifications

-You can download SEND Support Arrangements Guidance for Pre-School Children from the SEND resources page on the SEND Surrey website.
+You can download SEND Support Arrangements Guidance for Pre School Children from the SEND resources for professionals page on the Surrey Local Offer website.
 It gives you guidance on what happens after you get a notification and what support you'll need to put in place for the child.

 Following a SEND Support Notification, you may need to ask for advice from an educational psychologist to help you plan the support the child may need in the future.
-To do this you need to fill in an Early Years Setting Request for Educational Psychology Involvement form - you can download this from the SEND resources page on the SEND Surrey website.
+To do this you need to fill in an Early Years Setting Request for Educational Psychology Involvement form - you can download this from the SEND resources for professionals page on the Surrey Local Offer website.

-Speak to your early years improvement advisor or home-based childcare advisor if you need any help around SEND Support Notifications or requests for an educational psychologist.
+Speak to your SEND Advisor if you need any help around SEND Support Notifications or requests for an educational psychologist.